 So you have a child or teen with autism, and summer is here.
 Have you looked for summer camps for kids with autism or other special needs?
 This presents a problem many special needs parents face every year: what options are out there for my child that will keep him/her busy while safe and feeling included?

-Many community programs and camps are ill-equipped to take kids with autism unless the kids are more or less independent and don’t have behavioral challenges.
+Many community programs are ill-equipped to take summer camps for kids with autism unless the kids are more or less independent and don’t have behavioral challenges.

-Use the listings below to begin your search if you seek a summer camp program for your child with autism.
+Use the listings below to begin your search if you seek summer camps for kids with autism.
 Make sure to contact the individual camps yourself with detailed questions.
 Information can change rapidly, and although all details provided below were accurate at the time of publishing, programs do undergo alterations.

 Pricing information is located on individual websites and varies greatly among programs, dates, and ages of campers.
 Listings are in alphabetical order by name.